Home > Blog Posts > How To Make Your Centrelink Income Work For You

-From now on, it’s important to always maintain a record of all of your expenses.
-You could write each one down on a notepad carry it with you everywhere you go.
-However, a better way would be to just download Asic’s Moneysmart app, Track My Spend.
+From now on, it’s important always to maintain a record of all of your expenses.
+You could write each one down on a notepad and carry it with you everywhere you go.
+However, a better way would be to download Asic’s Moneysmart app, Track My Spend.
 This app lets you take down all of your expenses and will even categorise each one.
 For example, you’ll have categories like ‘groceries’, ‘clothing’, ‘rent’, ‘utility bills’.
 With this, you can always keep tabs on what’s coming in and going out of your account.

 Tracking your expenses like this is the best way to know for sure where most of your money is going.
 Sometimes when it’s just coming out of your account, it’s easy to lose track of what you’re even spending money on.
 This way, you’ll be able to constantly assess what expenses are important and unavoidable and which ones you could cut down on.
 For example, if you’re spending $50 on take-out food every week, perhaps it’s time to pay a visit to the grocery store?
 Why not put your kitchen to good use to try to save some dollars?

-Or if you’re spending $5 on a coffee every day, maybe you’ll be willing to sacrifice your expensive barista coffee for the cheaper, more instant option?
 We know that making sacrifices kind of sucks, but it’s all for the good of your bank account.
 Future you will thank past you down the track.

 Reduce your spending